-Madam Speaker, I thank you for the privilege, therefore, I have no hesitation in supporting the 2018-2019 National Budget.
+Madam Speaker, I thank you for the privilege, therefore, I have no hesitation in supporting the motion to approve the 2018-2019 National Budget.

 HON.
 SPEAKER.- Thank you.
 I now call upon the Honourable Minister for Employment, Productivity and Industrial Relations to have the floor.